-Indicator Report - Blood Cholesterol Screening
+Health Indicator Report of Blood Cholesterol Screening

+High blood cholesterol is a leading risk factor in the development of atherosclerosis and coronary heart disease (CHD).
+The risks associated with high blood cholesterol can be reduced by screening and early treatment, which includes medication and lifestyle changes.
+Lifestyle changes could include eating a diet low in saturated fat and cholesterol, engaging in moderate to vigorous exercise on a regular basis, and reducing excess weight.
 Because high blood cholesterol does not produce obvious symptoms, experts recommend that all adults aged 20 years and older have their cholesterol levels checked at least once every 5 years to help them take action to prevent or lower their risk of cardiovascular disease.

-Percentage of Persons Who Reported Having Their Cholesterol Checked Within the Past Five Years by Race, Utah, 2003, 2005, 2007, and 2009
+Percentage of Persons Who Reported Having Their Cholesterol Checked Within the Past Five Years by Race, Utah, 2011-2013 (Combined Years)

-Data SourcesUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health.
+Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

 DefinitionPercentage of adults aged 18 years and older who have had their cholesterol checked within 5 years.

 Page Content Updated On 07/27/2015, Published on 07/27/2015